 Try This Practice:

-- Move your inner sight into the body, also using your sense of inner feeling to touch and look at each part of your body, peering into what the body holds.
+2. Move your inner sight into the body, also using your sense of inner feeling to touch and look at each part of your body, peering into what the body holds.
 We can actively use these senses to proactive about what you want to see in your mind.
 Imagine what you want.
-Create the picture in your mind as explicitly as you’d like.
-Once you start seeing your mind’s images, you can stimulate your imagination to generate the images you’d like to see.
+Create the picture in your mind as explicitly as you'd like.
+Once you start seeing your mind's images, you can enact the imagination to generate the images you'd like to see.

-- Soon you’ll be able to use your imagination with your eyes open again.
+3. Soon you'll be able to use your imagination with your eyes open again.
 The imagination is one of our most beautiful, magical gifts.
 Imagination is inner seeing and has the power the affect the other two inner senses, affecting your body in a fabulous, uplifting way.

 Try This Practice:

-- Close your eyes and bring attention to the ears, slowly moving to the space between your ears (aka the brain!).
-Keep your focus there.
-Let your awareness become a microphone for your thoughts, hooked to a speaker that communicates directly to you at all times.
+1. Close your eyes and bring attention to the insides of your ears.
+Follow the ears into the head and keep the awareness there, as though your awareness in those two places were microphones for your thoughts, hooked to a speaker that communicates directly to you at all times.
 Become wholly still and quiet.
 Focus your listening as sharply as possible to the thoughts and beliefs going through your mind.